FunctionLab/onboarding/README.md

 ## Accounts

-New members should create accounts for the following services:
+New members should create accounts and be added to the FunctionLab group for the following services:

-1. Slack (Aaron)
+1. Slack (contact: Aaron)
-2. Github (Aaron, Alicja)
+2. Github (contacts: Aaron, Alicja)
-3. Bitbucket (Aaron, Alicja)
+3. Bitbucket (contacts: Aaron, Alicja)

 ## Princeton Genomics Account